Prathmesh0501/G4--Codewind-Academic-Performance-System/README.md

 To Open the project :- Go to htmls folder -> Open main.php

-To Install the SQL files in your localhost :- Import all the files Present in the Database folder in your server ( I used XXamp Server)
+To Install the SQL files in your localhost :- Import all the files Present in the Database folder in your server ( I used Xampp Server)
-Database name : fy_stud.
+Database name : apes.